molstar/molstar/docs/v6-architecture.md

 Publish only intended source/assets and generated output.
 Exclude `_test/` and fixtures with a pack step or appropriate nested ignore files; inspect the actual tarball.
 Export UI skins and built CSS explicitly.
 Mark modules `sideEffects: false` only after auditing initialization behavior, and retain CSS/asset side effects where needed.

 Use project references for package builds.
 Source conditions drive esbuild; normal consumer types resolve to generated declarations.
 Prove both from a clean checkout and from packed packages, rather than depending on stale `lib/` output or root hoisting.

+`lib/` is generated and ignored by Git, but its JavaScript, declarations, and required assets ship in the npm tarball and remain in the installed package.
+It is not merely a temporary input that packing removes.
+JSR source artifacts exclude it.
+See the [build-output distinction](v6-fasttypes.md#8-is-lib-only-temporary).

+### 5.6 npm and JSR publication

+Keep one source tree and derive npm/JSR manifests from one package/export inventory. npm retains compiled conditional exports, peers, bins, and source for opt-in bundlers.
+JSR uses explicit source exports and resolved dependency mappings.
+Its publisher supports `package.json` projects with `.js`-to-TypeScript import resolution; validate self-subpaths, TSX, assets, and exact dependencies before relying on that path.
+JSR's npm compatibility layer does not replace native publication to npmjs.com.

+Try publication with `deno publish --dry-run --allow-slow-types`, then use the same allowance when publishing validated packages to JSR.
+Slow types can degrade JSR-generated documentation and npm-compatibility declarations and make consumer checking slower.
+Keep native npm declarations generated by `tsc`, and verify JSR source consumers without promising equivalent generated documentation/types.
+The allowance does not skip normal typechecking or other publication requirements.

+Publish validated packages to both registries at the same version from the same commit, starting with the MVS builder.
+Extend JSR coverage in dependency order without implying universal runtime support.
+Keep per-registry completion records and retry partial releases from unchanged artifacts; the two registries cannot publish atomically.
+The [dual-publication design](v6-fasttypes.md#7-publishing-to-npm-and-jsr-together) covers normalization, validation, package coverage, and the `deno pack` alternative.
+Retain pnpm/`tsc -b` and its complete declarations for native npm packaging.

 ## 6. Plugin composition